bencam/pelmanism/README.md

 Pelmanism is a matching game API built on Google App Engine and written in Python.

-## Details and game description
+## General game description

 Also known as memory or concentration, Pelmanism is a simple one-player card-matching game.
 Each game begins with a randomly-sorted, even-numbered deck of cards.
 The cards are displayed face down and can be arranged in a grid or another type of pattern by a front-end developer.
-The player decides the maximum number of moves or attempts (the terms are used synonymously in this game) they will be allowed to take during the game.
+The player decides the maximum number of moves or attempts (the terms are used synonymously in this game) they will be allowed to take during the course of the game.

 Each move consists of 'turning face up' or 'flipping over' two cards; each card 'turned over' is considered a guess.
 If the cards match, they are removed from the playing deck.
 If the cards do not match, they remain in the playing deck and are 'turned back over'.
 The player continues to make moves until either all of the pairs have been matched or the player runs out of attempts.

+## Install and set-up instructions
+1. Install Pelmanism by cloning the Pelmanism repository on GitHub: `$ git clone https://github.com/bencam/pelmanism.git`

+1. Create a new project on the [Google API Console](console.developers.google.com).
+Add the app ID of the new project to the application value in app.yaml (line 1).
+This app ID will be used to host your instance of the API.

+1. Run the app locally with the `dev_appserver.py [DIRECTORY_NAME_OF_PROJECT]` command.
+Make sure the app is running by visiting Google's API Explorer (the default address is localhost:8080/_ah/api/explorer).

+1. Deploy the app to Google App Engine.
+Do this by running the the following command: `appcfg.py update [DIRECTORY_NAME_OF_PROJECT]`.
+Test the deployment of the app by visiting [APP_ID].appspot.com/_ah/api/explorer.

+## Game details

+To play this version of Pelmanism, users first create a user by calling the `create_user` endpoint and entering in their name and (optionally) their email address.
+A user then calls the `new_game` endpoint and inputs their user name as well as the number of allowed attempts they would like for the game (by default, a user must choose between 30 and 60 attempts).
+The `new_game` endpoint will then return a game state, which includes a `urlsafe_game_key`.

+A user then calls the `make_move` endpoint, pasting the `urlsafe_game_key` into the form and choosing a card to 'flip over' by entering a number between 0 and 19 in the 'guess' field (this constitutes the first guess of the move).
+The `make_move` endpoint will then return the game state, including information about which card the user turned over.
+In order to complete the move or attempt, the user calls the `make_move` endpoint a second time (the second guess of the move).
+The `urlsafe_game_key` field will remain populated with the correct key, so the user will only need to choose another card to 'flip over' by again inputing a number between 0 and 19 in the 'guess' field.
+A game state will be returned and include information on whether a match was found.

+This process of calling the `make_move` endpoint twice for each move continues until the user either finds all of the matches in the deck or runs out of attempts (again, 'attempts' and 'moves' are used synonymously in this API).
+Details on how 'cards' are displayed during the game play can be found in the 'Adjusting the game' section below.

 By default, Pelmanism uses a deck of 20 cards, but this can be adjusted (see the section below titled 'Adjusting the game').